radio0but/LXD-Control-Center/README.md

 Then run the start script

-/opt/LXD-Control-Center/start.sh
+__/opt/LXD-Control-Center/start.sh__

 ## Almost Done

 to see the UI go to http://localhost:8082/

-Go to http://localhost:8082/admin to change your password
+Go to http://localhost:8082/admin to change your password and add users.
+Users need to have staff permission to access LXD-COntrol-Center

-Default user name:

-**admin**

-Default Password:

-**lxccontrolcenter**